 - Withstanding a heavy downpour and refusing to take shelter like everyone else makes a pluviophile resilient.

 - Pluviophiles treasure every moment in the rain.
-That trains them to be present and to get the best from every single moment in life.
+That trains them to be present and get the best from every moment in life.